openmod-tracker/amiris/README.md

 If you get a command not found error, or if Java version is less than 11 please download and install a recent JDK from e.g. [here](https://adoptium.net/).

 ### Python
-You will need a Python-enabled shell with Python 3.8 or 3.9 and pip.
+You will need a Python-enabled shell with Python 3.9 or higher and pip.
 You can test if you have Python available by using the command `python --version`.
 This should show your Python version if the Python command was found.
 Note that if you use a Python environment manager you can have several Python versions on your system side by side.